 b.
 Oil aniline leather: this type is similar to the pure one except for the fact that it has oil applied to its surface.

 c.
-Wax aniline leather: this is also similar to the pure aniline.
+Wax aniline leather: this is also similar to pure aniline.
 The only difference is that it has wax applied on its surface.

 This type of leather is sealed so that it doesn’t absorb any water or get scratched.
-Unlike the pure aniline, this type of leather doesn’t have visible scars.
+Unlike pure aniline, this type of leather doesn’t have visible scars.
 The cost of furniture made from this type of leather varies and mainly depends on its feel.

 There are three types of protected leather which include;

 a.
 Semi-aniline: this type of leather is considered to have the best of both worlds.
 This is because it has a soft touch like the aniline leather but has a protective finish.
-The scars on this type of leather are slightly visible but not as pronounced as that of the pure leather.
+The scars on this type of leather are slightly visible but not as pronounced as that of pure leather.
 It is also easy to maintain.

 b.
 Pigmented: Because it has many products applied to it, it doesn’t have a soft feel like the semi-aniline.
 It also has scars that are partially visible like the semi-aniline and is also easy to maintain.

 c.
 Corrected leather: this type of leather is pigmented and stamped using a grain pattern so that its identical on every panel.
-Just like the pigmented leather, it’s not very soft to the touch because it has many products applied to it and is easy to maintain.
+Just like pigmented leather, it’s not very soft to the touch because it has many products applied to it and is easy to maintain.

 How to carry out sofa cleaning

-Now that you understand the different kinds of leather materials for the sofa, it’s time to learn how you can clean them if need arises.
+Now that you understand the different kinds of leather materials for the sofa, it’s time to learn how you can clean them if the need arises.

 1. Start by using a soft cloth to clean any dust or dirt that might have settled on the sofa.
 You can also use a vacuum that has a soft brush to get into the nooks of your sofa.

 2. Use a damp cloth to wipe the sofa.
-And note that its preferable to use distilled water on the cloth as tap water has chlorine and it might damage your sofa with time.
-Also remember that leather doesn’t do well if it soaks up water.
+And note that it’s preferable to use distilled water on the cloth as tap water has chlorine and it might damage your sofa with time.
+Also, remember that leather doesn’t do well if it soaks up water.
 So, do not put too much water on the cloth.
 Just put enough water to make the cloth wet then use this to clean your sofa.

-3. Let your sofa dry and avoid sitting on it until its dry.
+3. Let your sofa dry and avoid sitting on it until it’s dry.
 You can speed up the drying by opening some windows to let in the wind.

 Sofa cleaning tips and how to maintain your sofa

 1. Condition it on a regular basis: This is because leather has oils that help the leather maintain its soft touch and thus need to be replenished all the time.
-You can do this by using a specialised leather conditioner to give it the soft look and prevent it from cracking and drying.
+You can do this by using a specialized leather conditioner to give it the soft look and prevent it from cracking and drying.

-2. Properly position your sofa: Leather doesn’t do well when its overly exposed to direct sunlight or heat.
+2. Properly position your sofa: Leather doesn’t do well when it’s overly exposed to direct sunlight or heat.
 So you should always choose a position for your sofa where you know there is no direct sunlight or heat getting to it.

-3. Clean spills immediately: leather doesn’t so well when it’s soaked in liquids.
+3. Clean spills immediately: leather doesn’t do well when it’s soaked in liquids.
 So whenever a spill on the sofa occurs its best to just clean it up immediately.
 You can do this by using a dry cloth or a paper towel.
 Place the cloth on top of the stain and press hard on it.
 Let it absorb the liquid.
-Do not wipe the sofa but instead keep placing dry cloth or paper towels on the stain and press against it until all the liquid has been absorbed.
+Do not wipe the sofa instead keep placing dry cloth or paper towels on the stain and press against it until all the liquid has been absorbed.
 The stains that are hard to remove are those from oil.
 You can just use a dry cloth to dry out the spill then make sure to call a professional to help get rid of it completely.